Every band needs a place to call home. Chances are, if you were gigging about Boston in the late 1980s and early 1990s, Fort Apache Studios was yours.

-The list of acts that logged time at the Fort is lengthy, beginning first with local rock heroes and later some of the biggest acts of the alternative rock era.
-Radiohead worked on its first two records the studio’s Camp Street location.
-Hole recorded Live Through This at the Fort, as did Weezer when they assembled for their lovesick masterpiece, Pinkerton.
+The list of acts that logged time at the Fort is lengthy, beginning first with local rock heroes and later some of the biggest acts of the alt-rock era.
+Radiohead recorded their first two records the studio’s Camp Street location, Hole cut their 1994 album Live Through This at the Fort and Weezer assembled there in 1996 for their lovesick masterpiece Pinkerton.

 Slade’s words more or less define the Fort Apache aesthetic.
-He, Paul Kolderie, Jim Fitting, and the late Joe Harvard didn’t have any grand scheme in place when they first set up shop in Roxbury in 1986, and that was in large part the point.
-The foursome treated the studio like a never-ending blank canvass.
-Every band that walked through the door offered an opportunity to play around and try something new.
-For a group of guys in their 20s unsure of where to go or what to do post-college, it was a challenge worth happily diving into.
+He, Paul Kolderie, Jim Fitting and the late Joe Harvard didn’t have any grand scheme in place when they first set up shop in Roxbury in 1986, and that was in large part the very point.
+The foursome treated the studio like a never-ending blank canvas; every band that walked through the door offered an opportunity to play around and try something brand new.
+For a group of guys in their 20s unsure of where to go or what to do post-college, it was a challenge worth diving into – happily.

-The guys moved to a house in Dorchester, where they took their earliest stabs at studio production on a 4-track.
-One of the first bands they recorded was The Bones, through which they met Harvard.
-A graduate of his namesake university, Harvard was also dabbling in production at the time, so it made sense to join forces with his Yale counterparts.
+The guys moved to a house in Dorchester, where they took their earliest stabs at studio production on a four-track.
+One of the first bands they recorded was The Bones, through which they met Joe Harvard.
+A graduate of his namesake university, Harvard was also dabbling in production at the time so it made perfect sense for him to join forces with his Yale counterparts.
 “We knew each other from bashing around,” Harvard told Consequence of Sound.
-“I realized from watching them that “’Hey, you can do this.’”
+“I realized from watching them that ’Hey, you can do this!’”

 In late 1985, Harvard drove out to Chicago to buy a used console.
 Dana Colley, who would go on to play saxophone in Morphine, supplied the guys with ample amounts of shag carpeting secured through various construction jobs around Boston, which was put up on the walls to absorb sound.
 Glass was put up to separate the control room from the musicians and equipment, and that more or less covers the original studio set up.
 “The plan was, ‘Get a control room, get a playing room, get the wiring right, get a console, and then just start recording,’” Slade said.

-“We didn’t want to be all things for all people,” Slade said.
+“We didn’t want to be all things for all people,” said Slade.
 “We only wanted to record bands.
 People said, ‘You’re crazy.
 You’ll never get any business.’
 But we got tons of business because we got every single rock band in town.”

 The original four got Fort Apache moving at a fast clip, but bringing Gary Smith into the fold took the studio’s operations to the next level.
-Smith managed acts including Juliana Hatfield and Throwing Muses, both of whom recorded on Norfolk Ave.
-He also brought Pixies to the studio, where the group would record its debut EP, Come on Pilgrim, in 1986.
-“We drank a lot of Jolt Cola, and I remember spending the night on the floor of the control room,’ said Pixies bassist Kim Deal, who would also record at the Fort with The Breeders.
+He managed acts including Juliana Hatfield and Throwing Muses, both of whom recorded at the Fort’s Norfolk Ave. location.
+In a major coup, he brought Pixies into the studio in 1986 to record their debut EP, Come on Pilgrim.
+“We drank a lot of Jolt Cola and I remember spending the night on the floor of the control room,’ said Pixies’ bassist Kim Deal, who went on to record again at the Fort with The Breeders.
 “It was non-stop.
 We barely slept the whole weekend.”

-But growing business and increased demand eventually forced the studio to expand beyond its Roxbury origins.
-Harvard heard through a friend about a studio space in Cambridge on Camp Street.
-Located above legendary Rounder Records, the 24-track studio was the perfect space for the Fort to capitalize on the increased demand for its services.
-Realizing immediately that it was beyond Fort Apache’s price range, Harvard, who had since taken on the role of owner, negotiated with the Camp Street studio’s then-owner, John Nagy, on a price.
+But growing business and increased demand eventually forced the studio to expand beyond its Roxbury origins and Harvard heard through a friend about a studio space in Cambridge on Camp Street.
+Located above Rounder Records, the 24-track studio was the perfect space for the Fort to capitalize on the increased demand for its services.
+Realizing immediately that it was beyond Fort Apache’s price range, Harvard, who had since taken on the role of sole proprietor of the Fort, negotiated a price with the Camp Street studio’s then-owner, John Nagy.